 - Your Program of Study and Department

-- A brief statement of your interest in studying at Penn Law and an idea of the courses and/or topics you would be interested in exploring (to learn more about course offerings at Penn Law, please click here.
-The Dean of Students or his designate will meet with interested students to individually tailor a program that meets their academic interests (optional).
+- A brief statement of your interest in studying at Penn Law and an idea of the courses and/or topics you would be interested in exploring (to learn more about course offerings at Penn Law, please click here).

-- Candidates will be accepted into the Law Certificate program courses according to the generally established procedures for non-Law students studying at the Law School please click here for additional registration information.
+- Candidates will be accepted and enrolled into the Law Certificate program courses according to the generally established procedures for non-Law students studying at the Law School please click here for additional registration information.

-- If you have already taken a course or two at Penn Law and wish to enroll in the Certificate Program, the Associate Dean or his/her designate may authorize the consideration of these courses toward your completion of the program.
+- If you have already taken a course or more at Penn Law and wish to enroll in the Certificate Program, the Associate Dean of Graduate Programs or his/her designate may authorize the consideration of these courses toward your completion of the Certificate program.
 We strongly recommend contacting the Associate Dean before you enroll in Penn Law courses to assure that the courses you select will count towards your Certificate.

 - It is expected that many Law courses will have openings for graduate students in most years.
 In any given semester, however, graduate students cannot be assured of available spots in all classes.
 They will be accepted into any Law courses which have not been fully subscribed by Law matriculants.